Chart Color Schemes

 Geraldton - North has limited levels of nearby infrastructure activity, ranking in the 1stth percentile nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified twelve projects likely impacting the region.
-Key projects include Glenfield Commercial Retail Hub, Proposed Northern Commercial Retail Hub (Lot 55 Chapman Road), Geraldton Heights Estate, and Geraldton Homemaker Centre Expansion.
-The following list details those most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 12 projects that could impact this region.
+Notable ones include Glenfield Commercial Retail Hub, Proposed Northern Commercial Retail Hub (Lot 55 Chapman Road), Geraldton Heights Estate, and Geraldton Homemaker Centre Expansion.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.